Top

 Entrapment

 Entrapment occurs when law enforcement induces someone to commit a crime they would not have otherwise committed.
-Proving entrapment could lead to dismissal of charges against you.
+Proving entrapment could lead to the dismissal of charges against you.

 Insanity